afeld/python-public-policy/final_project.md

 ### Confirming you meet the requirements

 The instructor and {{assistant_name}} don't have bandwidth to review everyone's full notebooks.
-Therefore, to be fair to everyone, we will deny any requests to have notebooks reviewed end to end, aside from the appeals mentioned below.
+Therefore, to be fair to everyone, we will deny any requests to have notebooks reviewed end to end, aside from [appeals to the peer grade](final_project/peer_grading.md).
 In other words, please don't ask us "I think I'm done — can you make sure my Final Project is ok?"
 That said, we are more than happy to answer specific questions and help troubleshoot specific sections.

 To confirm you meet [the requirements](#analysis-requirements) prior to submitting, you can: